kosakoliver/ensemble-programming/README.md

 ## Evaluations of the Algorithmic Pattern for Trajectory-Based Swarm Behavior (Protease) with NetLogo
 - [PROTEASE-NetLogo-Gathering]: video on YouTube depicting the execution of Protease generating a Gathering swarm behavior
-- [PROTEASE-NetLogo-Guided-Boiding] - video on YouTube depicting the execution of Protease generating a Guided-Boiding swarm behavior
+- [PROTEASE-NetLogo-Guided-Boiding]: video on YouTube depicting the execution of Protease generating a Guided-Boiding swarm behavior
-- [PROTEASE-NetLogo-PSO] - video on YouTube depicting the execution of Protease generating a PSO swarm behavior
+- [PROTEASE-NetLogo-PSO]: video on YouTube depicting the execution of Protease generating a PSO swarm behavior
-- [PROTEASE-NetLogo-Triangle] - video on YouTube depicting the execution of Protease generating a Triangle-Formation swarm behavior
+- [PROTEASE-NetLogo-Triangle]: video on YouTube depicting the execution of Protease generating a Triangle swarm behavior
-- [PROTEASE-NetLogo-Line-of-Fliers] - video on YouTube depicting the execution of Protease generating a Line-of-Fliers swarm behavior
+- [PROTEASE-NetLogo-Line-of-Fliers]: video on YouTube depicting the execution of Protease generating a Line-of-Fliers swarm behavior
-- [PROTEASE-NetLogo-Ring-of-Fliers] - video on YouTube depicting the execution of Protease generating a Ring-of-Fliers swarm behavior
+- [PROTEASE-NetLogo-Ring-of-Fliers]: video on YouTube depicting the execution of Protease generating a Ring-of-Fliers swarm behavior
-- [PROTEASE-NetLogo-Ball-of-Fliers] - video on YouTube depicting the execution of Protease generating a Ball-of-Fliers swarm behavior
+- [PROTEASE-NetLogo-Ball-of-Fliers]: video on YouTube depicting the execution of Protease generating a Ball-of-Fliers swarm behavior
-- [PROTEASE-NetLogo-Shape-Form] - video on YouTube depicting the execution of Protease generating a Shape-Form swarm behavior
+- [PROTEASE-NetLogo-Shape-Form]: video on YouTube depicting the execution of Protease generating a Shape-Form swarm behavior
-- Additional: [PROTEASE-NetLogo-SCORe] - video on YouTube depicting the execution of Protease configurations relevant for a SCORe mission relevant for Major Catastrophe Handling
+- [PROTEASE-NetLogo-SCORe] (additional): video on YouTube depicting the execution of Protease configurations relevant for a SCORe mission relevant for Major Catastrophe Handling

 ## Evaluations of the Maple Designer